WebAPIKit/WebAPIKit/README.md

 **WebAPIKit** is a network abstraction layer to build web API clients.
-It is similar to [Moya](https://github.com/Moya/Moya) with differences:

-- Make requests by extension methods instead of enums.
-Easier to organize and more scalable.
-- Built on top of [Alamofire](https://github.com/Alamofire/Alamofire) but not hiding it.
-- Focus on web API requests.
-File download/upload not covered.

 ## Features